July 2008

 I can think of several other issues, but these seem to be the most serious.
 It just seems like extreme overkill and likely to cause more headaches than it helps.
 It also seems likely to set a bad precedent of businesses becoming quasi-legal powers enforcing laws that the government hasn't put into place.

-(02:50:17 AM CDT) Four Links for the Fourth of July!
+(02:50:17 AM CDT) Three Links for the Fourth of July!

 First Link.
 Things to Love About Expensive Gas.
 The gist?
 Well, we can stop being ugly Americans.
-Some of the points are valid though, a world with less gasoline is a world with less pollution, more public transportation, more logically designed cities, and fewer housewives in oversized vehicles trying to swerve into you.
+Some of the points are valid though, a world with less gasoline is a world with less pollution, more public transportation, more logically designed cities, and fewer folks in oversized vehicles trying to swerve into you.

 Third Link.
 Christopher Hitchens Undergoes Waterboarding: It's Torture!.
 The gist?
 After coming down on the "it's not torture" side, he has had a change of heart.
 He goes so far to say that it's calculated drowning.
 Something interesting to read, in an intense way.